pingcap/tiflow/dm/docs/RFCS/20220721_continuous_data_validation.md

       - in `fast` validation mode, we only check its existence
     - for `delete` type of `row change`, downstream should not contain that data.
 5. For `row change`s which are validated successfully, worker will remove them from `pending row changes`, while others failing the validation will be marked as `failed row change` and be validated again after a set interval.
-6. If a `failed row change` keeps failing to validate for enough time(`delay time`), we mark it as `error row change` and save it into meta database.
+6. If a `failed row change` doesn't pass the validation after a set time(`delay time`) since its first validation, we mark it as `error row change` and save it into the meta database.

 ### False positive

-`error row change` produced in validation process might not be data which is incorrectly migrated, there are cases where `row change` is marked as falsely.
-Suppose some row which keeps changing on upstream for a time period > `delay time`.
+`error row change` produced in validation process might not be data which is incorrectly migrated, there are cases where `row change` is marked falsely.
+Suppose some rows keep changing on upstream for a time period > `delay time`.
 If it's marked as `failed row change` since the first time it changes, validator may mark it as `error row change` falsely.
 In real world scenarios, it's not common.

 To reduce the chance of false positive, validator will not start marking `failed row change` until validator has reached the progress of syncer or after some `initial delay time`